APHA-CSU/btb-seq/Readme.md

 ### Quality Test

-Low quality bases are removed from the sequence using `Trimmomatic`.
-This program uses a sliding window to delete reads from the sequence when the average base quality drops below 20.
-A summary of expected results is shown below:
+The quality test ensures that low quality reads (<20) are not considered for variant calling and genotyping.
+This is performed by setting uniform quality values to a real-world *M. bovis* sample and asserting output.
+Low quality bases are removed from the sequence using `Trimmomatic`, which uses a sliding window that deletes reads when the average base quality drops below 20.
+A table of expected results is shown below.

 | Base Quality | Outcome | flag | group |
 | ------------- | ------------- | ------------- | ------------- |
 | 19   | CheckRequired | LowCoverage | NA |
 | 20   | Pass | BritishbTB | B6-16 |